nileshnj993/nileshnj993/README.md

 <h1 align="center">Hey there 👋, I am Nilesh</h1>
-<h3 align="center">A curious Software Developer from India, with a love for Backend development.
+<h3 align="center">A curious problem solver from India, with a love for Backend Development.
 Apart from this, I also actively trade in the Stock Market and pen my thoughts on Finance and Economy related topics.</h4>
 <br>